cofemei/chinese-seo-friendly-urls/README.md

 This is a simple Grails plugin which helps to easily convert any string into a SEO-friendly one, eg, from `"The Lord of the Rings"` to `"the-lord-of-the-rings"`.

 Useful if you want SEO-friendly URL's like `/book/the-lord-of-the-rings` instead of `/book/show/123`.

 The code is borrowed from Wordpress's [formatting.php](http://core.svn.wordpress.org/trunk/wp-includes/formatting.php), and initially ported to Groovy by [Jesús Lanchas](https://github.com/chechu).

 ## Usage

 The plugin provides a simple Grails service, `chineseFriendlyUrlService`, which you can inject like any other service in your application.
-That service has only two mehod, `sanitizeWithDashes(text)`. `chineseSanitizeWithDashes(text)`.
+That service has only two mehod, `String sanitizeWithDashes(String text)`. `String chineseSanitizeWithDashes(String text)`.

 For convenience, the method `asChineseFriendlyUrl()` is also added to the String meta class.